-- You can't claim the cost to buy, hire, repair or clean conventional clothing you wear for work, even if your employer requires you to wear it and you only wear these items of clothing at work.
-'Conventional clothing' is everyday clothing worn by people - for example, suits, ties, cufflinks or business attire. - You can claim the cost of buying, hiring, repairing or cleaning clothing if it is occupation-specific clothing that distinctively identifies you as a person associated with a particular occupation.
-For example, a judge's robes. - You can't claim a deduction if your employer pays for or reimburses you for these expenses.
+You can't claim the cost to buy, hire, repair or clean conventional clothing you wear for work, even if your employer requires you to wear it and you only wear these items of clothing at work.
+'Conventional clothing' is everyday clothing worn by people - for example, jeans or business attire worn by office workers.